Predicting Relationship Labels and Individual Personality Traits from Telecommunication History in Social Networks using Hawkes Processes: Data and Methods

-\revA{The \Netsense dataset covers} 175 students that filled the surveys, \revA{and whose mobile phone communication is available}.
-There are a total of 7,575,864 phone interactions with others recorded by the applications installed on the mobile phones of the students.
-In \cref{fig:profiling} we present the exploratory analysis of the communication dataset. \cref{fig:profiling1} shows the density of the number of communication events \revA{per student} -- \revA{visibly}, the majority of students \revA{emitted between} 5,000 and 15,000 communication events \revA{during the 2.5 years of the study}. \cref{fig:profiling2} shows the density of communication events with respect to the time of day when they were initiated.
-The vast majority of communication starts around noon and continues up to 11 PM. \cref{fig:profiling3} \revA{plots} the empirical cumulative distribution of the inter-event times -- it is observed that these inter-event times are long-tailed distributed, \revA{a result already known in literature}~\cite{Jo2012}.
-Lastly, \cref{fig:profiling4} presents the number of communication peers for each of the students participating in the survey, separately for incoming and outgoing communication events, limited for the peers with which at least 20 interactions in order to remove occasional phone calls. \revA{Visibly, the two density plots overlap, and most students have less than 130 peers, which is compatible with Dunbar's number and} the theory on cognitive limits of our brain~\cite{dunbar1992neocortex}.
-Out of 3,159,669 total outgoing communication events, 2,012,816 have been the interactions with the peers the students described in the surveys with the type of the relationship.
-That gives 1,736 relationships to investigate in this study - the number of instances for each category is shown in \cref{tab:relationships-categorization}. \revA{In the next section, we fit a Hawkes model to each of these communication relationships}
+} The \Netsense dataset covers 178 students who filled out the surveys and whose mobile phone communication is available. \Netsense records 7,575,864 phone interactions using the application installed on the students' mobile phones.
+The \Nethealth study covered 712 students, and it collected information about 60,486,565 phone interactions.
+In \cref{fig:profiling}, we present the exploratory analysis of communication datasets. \cref{fig:profiling1} shows the density of the number of communication events per student.
+Visibly, the distributions look very similar for both datasets, with most students recording between 5,000 and 20,000 communication events.
+The distribution is shifted towards higher values for \Nethealth as this study lasted longer than \Netsense. \cref{fig:profiling2} shows the density of communication events with respect to the time of day when they were initiated.
+Most communication starts around noon and continues up to 11 PM. \cref{fig:profiling3} plots the empirical cumulative distribution of the inter-event times -- we observe that these inter-event times are long-tailed distributed, a result already known in literature~\cite{Jo2012}.
+Lastly, \cref{fig:profiling4} and \cref{fig:profiling5} present for \Netsense and \Nethealth, respectively, the number of communication peers for each of the students participating in the survey, We distinguish between incoming and outgoing peers and filter out the peers with less than 20 interactions to remove occasional phone calls.
+Visibly, for \Netsense, the two density plots mostly overlap; however, for \Nethealth, the students appear to have more incoming peers -- probably reflecting the changes in how college students communicate as the conversations involved many short messages on platforms like iMessage.
+For both studies, most students have less than 130 peers, which is compatible with Dunbar's number and the theory on cognitive limits of the human brain~\cite{dunbar1992neocortex}.
+For \Netsense, out of the 3,159,669 total outgoing communication events, 2,012,816 have been interactions with peers that students labeled in surveys with the type of the relationship.
+That gives 1,779 relationships to investigate for \Netsense.
+For \Nethealth, out of 23,705,245 outgoing events, 15,605,131 were with 3,524 peers that have been categorized -- the number of instances for each category is shown in \cref{tab:relationships-categorization}.
+The following section fits a Hawkes model for each communication relationship.